 Message Display & Composition

-If you want to view messages in something other than plain text, that's an option under the Message Display & Composition section.
+If you want to view messages in something other than plain text, that's a selection under the Message Display & Composition section (again, this is found by clicking Options and then Display Preferences).
 You'll need to check the choice for Show HTML Version by Default.
 Likewise, if you want to change the size of the composition window when typing a new email, that can be done in this section.
 The sample image below will show you where.